Genesis 1

 Base text: STEPBible TAHOT, derived from the Westminster Leningrad Codex, licensed CC-BY-4.0.

-Method: Sense-lines driven by the Masoretic te'amim with editorial override discipline.
+Method: Each line is an atomic thought-unit determined by editorial judgment.
+The te'amim (Masoretic cantillation accents) are the starting draft; Hebrew syntax integrity and single-image coherence govern where the accents are overridden.
 The project is a colometric reading edition based on a single textual tradition (Tiberian Masoretic Text, Leningrad recension); it is not a critical or eclectic edition.

 For more information, see the project on GitHub.